-"When we talk about 'our stories', I hope that will mean not just the work of the 8,000 people who work for the BBC," he added, "but the information and ideas of the 300 million people who use it."'No quotas'
+"When we talk about 'our stories', I hope that will mean not just the work of the 8,000 people who work for the BBC," he added, "but the information and ideas of the 300 million people who use it."

 Mr Harding said Mishal Husain joining Radio Four's Today team and Ritula Shah's lead presenter role on The World Tonight were positive steps in terms of broadening diversity on air but that there was much more to be done.